Reporting Sinks

 Failure Handling

-Sink init, start, realtime writes, and final export use retry and backoff.
-If a sink continues to fail, LoadStrike logs a warning, disables that sink for the run, and continues load execution instead of aborting the scenario run.
+Sink init, start, realtime writes, and final export all use retry and backoff.
+If a sink keeps failing, LoadStrike logs a warning, disables that sink for the run, and continues the main load execution instead of aborting the scenario.

 Grafana Starter Assets

-Matching datasource YAML files, dashboard provider YAML, and starter dashboard JSON files are available from the documentation downloads area so customers can wire Grafana to Loki, InfluxDB, or TimescaleDB without pulling the source repository.
+The documentation downloads area includes datasource YAML files, a shared dashboard-provider YAML file, and starter dashboard JSON files so teams can wire Grafana to Loki, InfluxDB, or TimescaleDB without pulling the source repository.

 Custom Sink Contract